OpenTranslationBible/open-bible/en-GB/08.Ruth/md/ruth-02.md

 ## Ruth 2:1

-Now Naomi had a relative on her husband’s side,
-a man of standing from the clan of Elimelek, whose name was Boaz.
+Now Naomi had a relative on her husband's side, a man of great wealth from the family of Elimelech, whose name was Boaz.

 ## Ruth 2:2

-And Ruth the Moabite said to Naomi,
-“Let me go to the fields and pick up the leftover grain behind anyone in whose eyes I find favour.”
-Naomi said to her, “Go ahead, my daughter.”
+And Ruth the Moabitess said to Naomi, “Please let me go to the fields and glean among the ears of grain after someone in whose eyes I may find favour.”
+Naomi replied, “Go ahead, my daughter.”

 ## Ruth 2:3

-So she went out, entered a field and began to glean behind the harvesters.
-As it turned out, she was working in a field belonging to Boaz, who was from the clan of Elimelek.
+So she went out, entered a field and began to glean behind the reapers.
+By chance, she found herself working in a part of the field belonging to Boaz, who was of the family of Elimelech.

----

 ## Ruth 2:4

-Just then Boaz arrived from Bethlehem and greeted the harvesters,
-“The Lord be with you!”
-“The Lord bless you!” they answered.
+Just then Boaz arrived from Bethlehem and said to the reapers, “The Lord be with you.”
+And they answered, “The Lord bless you.”

 ## Ruth 2:5

-Boaz asked the overseer of his harvesters,
+Boaz asked his overseer in charge of the reapers, “Whose young woman is this?”
-“Who does that young woman belong to?”

 ## Ruth 2:6

-The overseer replied,
-“She is the Moabite who came back from Moab with Naomi.
+The overseer replied, “She is the young Moabite woman who returned with Naomi from the land of Moab.

 ## Ruth 2:7

-She said, ‘Please let me glean and gather among the sheaves behind the harvesters.’
-She came into the field and has remained here from morning till now,
-except for a short rest in the shelter.”
+She asked, ‘Please let me glean and gather among the sheaves after the reapers.’
+She has been here from morning until now, except for a short rest in the shelter.”

 ---

 ## Ruth 2:8

-So Boaz said to Ruth,
-“My daughter, listen to me.
-Don’t go and glean in another field and don’t go away from here.
+Then Boaz said to Ruth, “Listen carefully, my daughter.
+Do not go and glean in another field and do not leave this one.
+Stay close to my young women.
-Stay here with the women who work for me.

 ## Ruth 2:9

-Watch the field where the men are harvesting, and follow along after the women.
-I have told the men not to lay a hand on you.
-And whenever you are thirsty, go and get a drink from the water jars the men have filled.”
+Keep your eyes on the field that they are reaping, and follow along after them.
+I have instructed the young men not to touch you.
+When you are thirsty, go and drink from the water jars that the young men have filled.”

 ## Ruth 2:10

-At this, she bowed down with her face to the ground.
-She asked him,
-“Why have I found such favour in your eyes that you notice me — a foreigner?”
+At this, she fell on her face, bowing to the ground, and said to him, “Why have I found favour in your eyes that you should take notice of me, since I am a foreigner?”

----

 ## Ruth 2:11

-Boaz replied,
-“I’ve been told all about what you have done for your mother-in-law since the death of your husband —
-how you left your father and mother and your homeland and came to live with a people you did not know before.
+Boaz replied, “I have been fully informed of all that you have done for your mother-in-law since the death of your husband—how you left your father and mother and the land of your birth, and came to a people you did not know before.

 ## Ruth 2:12

-May the Lord repay you for what you have done.
-May you be richly rewarded by the Lord, the God of Israel,
-under whose wings you have come to take refuge.”
+May the Lord repay you for your deeds.
+May you receive a full reward from the Lord, the God of Israel, under whose wings you have taken refuge.”

 ## Ruth 2:13

-She said,
-“May I continue to find favour in your eyes, my lord.
-You have put me at ease by speaking kindly to your servant —
-though I do not have the standing of one of your servants.”

----
+Then she said, “I have found favour in your sight, my lord, for you have comforted me and spoken kindly to your servant, though I am not like one of your maidservants.”

 ## Ruth 2:14

-At mealtime Boaz said to her,
-“Come over here.
-Have some bread and dip it in the wine vinegar.”
-When she sat down with the harvesters, he offered her some roasted grain.
-She ate all she wanted and had some left over.
+At mealtime Boaz said to her, “Come over here and eat some bread and dip your piece in the vinegar.”
+So she sat beside the reapers, and he offered her roasted grain.
+She ate until she was satisfied and had some left over.

 ## Ruth 2:15

-As she got up to glean, Boaz gave orders to his men,
-“Let her gather among the sheaves and don’t reprimand her.
+When she got up to glean, Boaz instructed his young men, “Let her glean even among the sheaves, and do not insult her.

 ## Ruth 2:16

-Even pull out some stalks for her from the bundles and leave them for her to pick up,
-and don’t rebuke her.”
+Also, pull out some stalks for her from the bundles and leave them for her to glean, and do not rebuke her.”

----

 ## Ruth 2:17

 So Ruth gleaned in the field until evening.
 Then she threshed the barley she had gathered, and it amounted to about an ephah.

 ## Ruth 2:18

-She carried it back to town, and her mother-in-law saw how much she had gathered.
+She carried it back to town, and her mother-in-law saw how much she had gleaned.
 Ruth also brought out and gave her what she had left over after she had eaten enough.

 ## Ruth 2:19

-Her mother-in-law asked her,
-“Where did you glean today?
+Her mother-in-law asked her, “Where did you glean today?
 Where did you work?
 Blessed be the man who took notice of you!”
-Then Ruth told her about the one at whose place she had been working.
+So she told her mother-in-law about the man at whose place she had been working.
 “The name of the man I worked with today is Boaz,” she said.

----

 ## Ruth 2:20

-“The Lord bless him!”
-Naomi said to her daughter-in-law.
-“He has not stopped showing kindness to the living and the dead.”
-She added, “That man is our close relative; he is one of our guardian-redeemers.”
+Naomi said to her daughter-in-law, “May he be blessed by the Lord, who has not withdrawn his kindness from the living and the dead.”
+She added, “That man is our close relative; he is one of our redeemers.”

 ## Ruth 2:21

-Then Ruth the Moabite said,
-“He even said to me, ‘Stay with my workers until they finish harvesting all my grain.’”
+Then Ruth the Moabitess said, “He even told me, ‘Stay close to my servants until they have finished all my harvest.’”

 ## Ruth 2:22

-Naomi said to Ruth her daughter-in-law,
+And Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women, so that you will not be harmed in another field.”
-“It will be good for you, my daughter, to go with the women who work for him,
-because in someone else’s field you might be harmed.”

 ## Ruth 2:23

-So Ruth stayed close to the women of Boaz to glean until the barley and wheat harvests were finished.
+So Ruth stayed close to the young women of Boaz to glean until the end of the barley and wheat harvests.
 And she lived with her mother-in-law.